-- If possible, make some very brief notes at the time, and record them on CPOMs as soon as possible - Keep your original notes securely if these were made before transferring to CPOMs. - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+- If possible, make some very brief notes at the time, and record them as soon as possible - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
 If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.